jbakams/slimebot-volleyball/README.md

 ## Requirements

-In our knowledge just a few dependencies are required to run this environment: [gym](https://github.com/openai/gym), open_cv

 #### 1. Webots R2021b:

 [Webots](https://cyberbotics.com/)  is open-source and multi-platform software used to simulate robots.
 It is friendly and doesn't have strong device requirements.
 [Install](https://cyberbotics.com/doc/guide/installing-webots) it if you are interested in running simulations.
 We recommand the version R2021b to avoid bugs with recent versions.